Crowds21/sheffield_acs/pages/NLP_2022_Exam.md

 	  and what a trained model is expected to return
 		- Language model is:
 		- The data: Train set, test set, validation set.
 Text
-		- They are expected to return
+		- They are expected to return: